DotNetAnalyzers/IDisposableAnalyzers/documentation/IDISP012.md

 # IDISP012
-## Property should not return created disposable.
+## Property should not return created disposable

 | Topic    | Value
 | :--      | :--